Service Dog

 -

-The dog must have taken the Basic Obedience class, or show proficiency in obedience, and
+The dog must have taken the Basic Obedience and Advanced Basic Obedience classes, or show proficiency in obedience, and

 -